stackevo/spudreq/draft-trammell-spud-req.md

 This document uses the following terms:

-- Overlying transport:
+- Superstrate:
-: A transport protocol that uses SPUD for middlebox signaling and traversal.
+: The transport protocol or protocol stack "above" SPUD, that uses SPUD for explicit path cooperation and path traversal.
+The superstrate usually consists of a security layer (e.g. TLS, DTLS) and a transport protocol, or a transport protocol with integrated security features, to protect headers and payload above SPUD.

 - Endpoint:
 : A node that sends or receives a packet.
-In this document, this term may refer to either the SPUD implementation on this node, the overlying transport implementation on this node, or the applications running over that overlying transport.
+In this document, this term may refer to either the SPUD implementation on this node, the superstrate implementation on this node, or the applications running over that superstrate.

 - Path:
-: The set of Internet Protocol nodes and links that a given packet traverses from endpoint to endpoint.
+: The sequence of Internet Protocol nodes and links that a given packet traverses from endpoint to endpoint.

 - Middlebox:
 : A device on the path that makes decisions about forwarding behavior based on other than IP or sub-IP addressing information, and/or that modifies the packet before forwarding.